 Questions Listing Agents Ask Potential Buyers

 Understand that agents are not order-takers.
 Buying a home is not like buying a car or shopping for shoes.
 You can't pick out the color and style and slap the purchase on your credit card.
 There is agent protocol.

 - Are you prequalified by a lender and do you have proof of funds?
 Agents don't care which lender a buyer chooses or whether the buyer pays cash.
 But the seller will care.
 The seller doesn't want to take the home off the market if the buyer is not qualified to purchase the home.
 Many sellers require a buyer to submit proof of ability to purchase such as a loan preapproval letter along with the purchase offer.

 - Are you working with an agent?
 Agents ask this question because they are required to find out if the buyer already has an agent.
 If the buyer is already working with an agent, that agent could be guilty of interfering with another agent's client.

-Especially if that buyer has signed a buyer's broker agreement with another agent.
-Because even if a buyer may want to change agents, the terms in the agreement may prevent them from doing so.
+- Especially if that buyer has signed a buyer's broker agreement with another agent.
+Even if a buyer may want to change agents, the terms in the agreement may prevent them from doing so.
 Agents are not interchangeable.